labs14-market-organizer/backend/README.md

 ### Auth

+- `square()` -> Determines if a Square user already has an account, creates an account (if needed), and returns the user
 - `google()` -> Determines if a Google user already has an account, creates an account (if needed), and returns the user
 - `facebook()` -> Determines if a Facebook user already has an account, creates an account (if needed), and returns the user